beinganonymous/Read-the-Docs-demo/abc.md

 ----------
 ## **Android Development with the Java SDK**

 The Android project that I am the most proud of is SafeDriveDroid.
 I completed this project as part of a hackathon and [won first prize](https://www.aicte-india.org/sites/default/files/sihwinners.pdf) at the Smart India Hackathon 2018.
-I was an intern android developer at [Arishti CyberTech Pvt.Ltd](http://www.arishti.com/), Arishti is developing Hyper Secure Messaging platform for closed environment organisations like Government and Private sectors using Quantum Key Distribution Cryptography.
+I was an intern android developer at [Arishti CyberTech Pvt.Ltd](http://www.arishti.com/).
 As part of this internship, I got the opportunity to work on Face Recognition for android device using Deep Learning and uploading multiple file to server at a time using multipart request.
 Furthermore, I have also developed chatting application which is based on Cloud Database and also includes features like Encryption & Decryption for internal data security.
 This app has feature like Image To Text and Speech To Text([source code](https://github.com/beinganonymous/SecureChatDroid))

 ## **Javascript**